 The Arkansas Minority Health Commission was established through Act 912 of 1991, initiated by lead sponsor (then) Sen. Bill Lewellen.
-It was the culmination of work begun by Dr. Jocelyn Elders (Director of the Arkansas Department of Health and State Public Health Officer at the time) and the Arkansas Legislative Black Caucus.
+It was the culmination of work begun by Dr. Jocelyn Elders, who was director of the Arkansas Department of Health and State Public Health Officer at the time, and the Arkansas Legislative Black Caucus.
 The Act specified that the AMHC would:

 AMHC works to assure that all Arkansans have equal access to quality health care, regardless of race or ethnicity and to eliminate racial and ethnic health disparities in Arkansas.